casbey/RecipeSharingWebsiteAD/Documentations/Requirement Specification.md

 This section defines key terms and concepts used throughout the SRS document.
 * **UI (User Interface)**: The visual components through which a user interacts with the website, such as buttons, forms, and menus.
 * **UX (User Experience)**: The overall experience a user has when interacting with the website, including ease of use, accessibility, and performance.
-* **API (Application Programming Interface)**: A set of functions and procedures allowing different software applications to communicate with each other.

 ## 7.2 External Resources and References
 * **Bootstrap**: The front-end framework used for responsive design. \